No flower we saw was so lovely as the bluebell.

 The Garden at Balloch Castle

-While we have no photographs of Scotch Thistle to share,
+We have no photographs of Scotch thistle to share,

 recalls the legend from ancient days

-that it saved a group of weary Scottish
+that it saved a band of weary Scottish

 rested in a field, a Viking raiding party crept up to attack them.